joesciii/FaceitLeaderboardRanks/FaceitFinderPlugin/README.md

 A CounterStrikeSharp plugin that retrieves and displays FACEIT levels for players when they join the server.

+WIP to display these ranks in the leaderboard, similar to cs2-ranks.

 ## Features

 - Automatically detects players' SteamIDs when they join the server
 - Fetches FACEIT level information from the FACEIT API
 - Displays FACEIT level to the player and optionally to all players on the server
-- Handles cases where players don't have FACEIT accounts
 - Configurable settings for notifications and minimum level announcements

 ## Requirements

-- CounterStrikeSharp installed on your CS2 server
+- CounterStrikeSharp
-- .NET 8.0 runtime
-- FACEIT API key (included in the plugin)
+- FACEIT API key

 ## Installation